DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - harden container deployment including the OS of the underlying host, using firewalls, and VPC rules, and use limited access accounts
             - reduce the attack surface by minimizing the number of components in each container, and update and scan them frequently
 - 3.5.11 Serverless
-    - **Serverless architecture** (AKA **function as a service (FaaS)**): a cloud computing concept where code is managed by the customer and the platform (i.e. supporting hardware and software) or servers are managed by the CSP
+    - ❄️**Serverless architecture** (AKA **function as a service (FaaS)**): a cloud computing concept where code is managed by the customer and the platform (i.e. supporting hardware and software) or servers are managed by the CSP
         - Applications developed on serverless architecture are similar to microservices, and each function is created to operate independently and automonomously
         - A serverless model, as in other CSP models, is a shared security model,and your org and the CSP share security responsibility
         - In a serverless computing model, the vendor does not expose details of the operating system to its customers.
 Therefore, the vendor retains full responsibility for configuring it securely under the shared responsibility model of cloud computing.
         - There is always a physical server running the code, but this execution model allows the software designer/architect/programmer/developer to focus on the logic of their code and not have to be concerned about the parameters or limitations of a specific server.
 This is also known as function as a service (FaaS).
         - 📝FaaS is a subcategory of platform as a service (PaaS)

-- **Infrastructure as Code**: Infrastructure as Code (IaC) is a concept where you manage and provision IT infrastructure using code rather than manual processes.
+- ❄️**Infrastructure as Code**: Infrastructure as Code (IaC) is a concept where you manage and provision IT infrastructure using code rather than manual processes.

 - 3.5.12 Embedded systems
-    - **Embedded systems**: any form of computing component added to an existing mechanical or electrical system for the purpose of providing automation, remote control, and/or monitoring; usually including a limited set of specific functions
+    - ❄️**Embedded systems**: any form of computing component added to an existing mechanical or electrical system for the purpose of providing automation, remote control, and/or monitoring; usually including a limited set of specific functions
         - Embedded systems can be a security risk because they are generally static, with admins having no way to update or address security vulns (or vendors are slow to patch)
         - Embedded systems focus on minimizing cost and extraneous features
         - Embedded systems are often in control of/associated with physical 📝 systems, and can have real-world impact